John B. Lacson Foundation Maritime University: Graduate school

 JBLFMU's graduate school is located in JBLFMU-Arevalo.
 All master’s programs are also offered via Distance Education.
 Extension Class Centers are located in Bacolod City, Davao City, and Mandaluyong.

-Maritime High School
+Maritime high school

 In 1990 the university established the first and only maritime high school in the Philippines.
 Located in JBLFMU-Molo, students are given with basic seamanship subjects and are given a chance to experience life on board a ship through a navigational trip on their 2nd, 3rd, and 4th year in school.
-Every year, the navigational trips include various places ranging from Manila, Bacolod, Cebu, and Cagayan Oro.
+The navigational trips include various places including Manila, Bacolod, Cebu, and Cagayan Oro.

-Senior High
+Senior high

-JBLFMU-Arevalo, JBLCF-Bacolod, and JBLFMU-Molo are all senior high ready as of 2017.
+JBLFMU-Arevalo, JBLCF-Bacolod, and JBLFMU-Molo were all senior high ready as of 2017.